NorthWestern Corporation (NWE): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The predecessor entity, NorthWestern Public Service Company (NWPS), commenced operations in 1923.
-The entity known today as NorthWestern Corporation was effectively formed in 2002 when it acquired the energy transmission and distribution assets from the former Montana Power Company.
+The predecessor entity, NorthWestern Public Service Company (NWPS), was incorporated on November 27, 1923.
+The modern, regulated utility, NorthWestern Corporation, was effectively formed in 2002 after acquiring the utility assets of The Montana Power Company.

 Original location

-NWPS began its journey in Huron, South Dakota.
-Today, NorthWestern Corporation maintains its headquarters in Sioux Falls, South Dakota, reflecting its service territory across South Dakota, Nebraska, and Montana.
+NWPS began its operations in Huron, South Dakota, consolidating small electric utilities in rural Nebraska and South Dakota.
+Today, NorthWestern Corporation maintains its corporate headquarters in Sioux Falls, South Dakota.

 Founding team members